Md. Shamsul Haque

 Md.
-Shamsul Haque (29 January 1930 – 27 May 2004) was a Bangladesh Awami League politician and a Jatiya Sangsad member representing the Mymensingh-2 and Mymensingh-15 constituencies.
+Shamsul Haque (29 January 1930 – 27 May 2005) was a Bangladesh Awami League politician and a Jatiya Sangsad member representing the Mymensingh-2 and Mymensingh-15 constituencies.
 He was elected to parliament from Mymensingh-11 as a Bangladesh Awami League candidate in 1991 and 1996.

-Haque was awarded Ekushey Padak posthumously for his contribution to the Bengali language movement.
+Shamsul Haque was awarded the Ekushey Padak posthumously for his contribution to the Bengali language movement.

 Background and career

-Haque was born on 29 January 1930 in Tarakanda, Mymensingh.
+Shamsul Haque was born on 29 January 1930 in Tarakanda, Mymensingh.
 He studied in Ananda Mohan College.
 He was jailed for his involvement in the Bengali language movement.